ALOHA from O'ahu

 ---Kawaiaha'o Church---

-Kawaiaha'o Church is a historic Congregational church located in Downtown Honolulu on the Hawaiian Island of O'ahu.
-The church plus associated Mission Houses comprise Kawaiaha'o Church and Mission Houses, a U.S. National Historic Landmark (NHL), so designated in 1962.
-In 1966 it and all other NHLs were included in the first issuance of the National Register of Historic Places.
+Kawaiaha'o Church is a historical church located in Downtown Honolulu on the Hawaiian Island of O'ahu.
+It is the oldest Christian church on O'ahu and the second oldest in the state having been established on April 22,1820 as the “Mission Church of Honolulu”.
+The church and its associated Mission Houses comprise Kawaiaha'o Church and Mission Houses, a U.S. National Historic Landmark, designated in 1962.
+In 1966 it was included in the National Register of Historic Places.

-In 1843, while at Kawaiaha'o, Kamehameha III uttered the phrase Ua mau ke ea o ka 'aina i ka pono ("The life of the land is perpetuated in righteousness"), which would later become Hawai'i's official motto.
+In 1843, while at Kawaiaha'o, Kamehameha III spoke the phrase Ua mau ke ea o ka 'aina i ka pono ("The life of the land is perpetuated in righteousness"), which would later become Hawai'i's official motto.
 The name Kawaiaha'o was not applied to the site until 1853.

 You DO NOT need to enter the Church grounds to locate the cache.